-The five steps to choosing a heat pump include the type of heat pump for your needs, the area of your home you want heated or cooled, the size of the heat pump, it’s heating and cooling capacity, finding an accredited installer for a heat pump, and finally considering what extra features you might want for your heat pump or air conditioning system.
+The five steps to choosing a heat pump include the type of heat pump for your needs, the area of your home you want to be heated or cooled, the size of the heat pump, its heating and cooling capacity, finding an accredited installer for a heat pump, and finally considering what extra features you might want for your heat pump or air conditioning system.
 Let’s look at these steps more closely now.

 Start by browsing what types of heat pumps are available in the market.
-There are a lot of different styles and the popular ones include high wall heat pumps, floor consoles, ceiling cassettes and even whole home ducted central heating systems.
+There are a lot of different styles, and the popular ones include high-wall heat pumps, floor consoles, ceiling cassettes and even whole home ducted central heating systems.
 Most people prefer compact models that don’t intrude on the style of their home.

 Step 2 – Decide which area of your home you want heated

 This is probably the single most important step in choosing a heat pump.
-If the heat pump is too small for the area, it may be a little cheaper to buy in the short term, but it will cost much more to run as it will be working too hard because there are so many factors in determining the right size for your needs, not just the size of the room.
+If the heat pump is too small for the area, it may be a little cheaper to buy in the short term.
+But it will cost much more to run as it will be working too hard because there are so many factors in determining the right size for your needs, not just the size of the room.
 It is important to ask a professional heat pump installer to choose the right capacity for your own unique circumstances.

 Step 4 – Choose an accredited Fujitsu heat pump installer